Key R&D developments

 Our Current Newsletter

-We hope you enjoy reading this month’s R&D news & views and as usual we welcome your feedback.
+Our latest newsletter containing R&D news & views is available via this link and as usual we welcome your feedback.

 Dyson to Move Global Headquarters from the UK to Singapore

 On Jan 22, Dyson Ltd, announced that it is going to relocate its global headquarters from the UK to Singapore.
 The company argues that the decision reflects the shift in its markets but others have speculated that the decision might also be motivated by frustrations over Brexit and potential taxation benefits.

 Moving its headquarters affects a small number of staff.
 Although in recent years the company has expanded its R&D about, notably in Singapore, it employs around 3,500 staff in the UK, 50% of whom are scientists and engineers and still appears committed to a strong presence in the country, with a recent announcement to establish a recent centre to support the development of electric cars as well as major investments in collaboration with UK academic institutes.